 Before and after the ice skating show, the ice rink is open to visitors.
 Ice skating is included in the cost of admission, you just need to leave 50 SEK deposit for the skates.

-INSIDE TIP: Visit Liseberg ice rink between Christmas and New Year as the cast of the show will be teaching ice skating lessons!
+INSIDER TIP: Visit Liseberg ice rink between Christmas and New Year as the cast of the show will be teaching ice skating lessons for FREE!

 Liseberg Rides and Attractions